mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 5/15 The Three E.P's - The Beta Band
 * 1st Listen: Ok
 * 2nd Listen: Ok
+* 3rd Listen: Pretty good

+A couple of solid songs with interesting ambient works in between!

 ## 5/14 Check Your Head - Beastie Boys
 * 1st Listen: Not great/ ok